Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 Use our **Sandbox** environment to test our products and services before bringing your solution into the **Production** environment.

+All operations require specific access credentials ("Merchant ID" and "Merchant Key") in both environments.
+In order to perform an operation, relate the environment base endpoint with the desired operation endpoint and submit the request using the correct HTTP VERB (GET, POST, PUT) exactly as described in each operation.

 ### Sandbox Environment

 Create an account in our sandbox and try out our APIs during your testing phase, with no commitment.